-CPROP is a blockchain based real estate transaction management system that allows the buyer, seller, and their respective service providers to close the real estate deals in a transparent and secure way.
-The platform promises to clearly display each step of the entire transaction process accompanied with information about all documents that are required to complete the transaction.
+CPROP is a blockchain-based real estate transaction management system that allows the buyer, seller, and their respective service providers to transparently and securely close the real estate deals.
+The platform promises to clearly display each step of the entire transaction process, accompanied by information about all required documents to complete the transaction.
 Everything is intended to be visible and editable, including the details of people who are involved in the transaction.
 The platform will incorporate smart contract plugins to manage required escrows.
 The finalized documents will be converted to PDF and hashed to the blockchain.

 The platform was initially designed for the US market because the US-based real estate transactions are infamous for their complexity, length, and high costs.
 However, the platform is easily adaptable to real estate markets outside the US, and the founders are already discussing the collaboration opportunities with property portals in Europe and Asia.

-CPROP blockchain real estate startup is targeted not only at buyers and sellers but also at other specialists in the real estate industry, such as brokers, agents, inspectors, contractors, insurers, and so on.
+CPROP blockchain real estate startup is targeted at buyers and sellers and other specialists in the real estate industry, such as brokers, agents, inspectors, contractors, insurers, etc.

 Location: Seattle, USA

-SMARTRealty applies smart contract technology to everyday real estate transactions such as rental, purchase, and sale.
+SMARTRealty applies smart contract technology to everyday real estates transactions such as rental, purchase, and sale.
 Here’s how the system works: